raghvendrashrinet/ml-for-devops/ml-100-day-challenge/Basics/Notes.md

 ##### Why  Use It?
 As projects grow, your commands get longer.
 Instead of remembering or typing:
+##### Pytest Coverage Command
 - `python -m pytest tests/ --cov=app --cov-report=term-missinguv`
 - `pip compile pyproject.toml -o requirements.txt`

+  - `python -m pytest`: Runs pytest as a module using your current Python environment.
+  - `tests/`: Specifies the directory containing the test files to run.
+  - `--cov=app`: Tracks code coverage for the app package.

+--cov-report=term-missing: Displays a terminal summary showing line numbers for any uncovered code.
   You can just type:
   - `make test`
   - `make lock`